duanzin/corelab-front/README.md

 #ToDo Notes

-> an web app to create to-do notes
+> an web app to create to-do notes made with react, vite and typescript

 ## Setting up